Asian Field Study - Student Information

 The courses may count toward one or two of the following: International Business (IB) elective, IB major elective, entrepreneurship major elective, upper division elective, or management elective for BBA students, entrepreneurship certificate for graduate students, and PAMI international management certificate (consult with your academic advisor for applicability).

-For students that would like to study Asian Business but not participate in the travel portion of the Asian Field Study, it is okay to just register for BUS675.
-In this case, it is not necessary to complete the Online Application below.
+For graduate students that would like to study Asian Business but not participate in the travel portion of the Asian Field Study, it is okay to just register for BUS675.
+In this case, it is not necessary to complete the Online Application noted below.

 Online Application